oalfonso-o/pyspark-test/README.md

 # pyspark_diff

-Give two dataframes as input and get back the list of the differences.
+Given two dataframes get the list of the differences in all the nested fields, knowing the position of the array items where a value changes and the key of the structs of the value that is different.

 Example data: